WGLab/biocluster/10 Misc Linux configuration.md

 There are two potential solutions.
 One is to rebuild tensorflow.
 However, tensorflow uses the Bazel builder developed by Google, which in turn requires Java 8 and high versions of GCC, which the system does not have.
 The other solution is to rebuild GLIBC and GCC.

 Next we rebuild glibc (for C library) and gcc (for C++ library) from scratch.
 However, after I install glibc2.15, tensorflow begins to complain "version `GLIBC_2.17` not found".
-So it seems that the minimal version of glibc should have been 2.17.
+So it seems that the minimal version of glibc should have been 2.17 for tensorflow to work.

 ```
 wget http://ftp.gnu.org/gnu/glibc/glibc-2.17.0.tar.gz